 A risk indicator is a variable that is associated with the likelihood of an event occurring.
 Risk indicators may be used to identify transactions that are likely to be related to money laundering or terrorist financing.

-Some common examples of risk indicators include large cash transactions, wire transfers to and from high-risk jurisdictions, and transactions that lack a clear economic purpose.
+Some common examples of risk indicators include their transaction patterns, large cash transactions, wire transfers to and from high-risk jurisdictions, and transactions that lack a clear economic purpose.
 In identifying transactions that exhibit one or more of these risk indicators, financial institutions can flag them for further review.
 This helps to ensure that Suspicious Activity Reports (SARs) are filed in a timely manner and that illicit funds are not able to enter the financial system.

 aml key risk indicators examples